Electrical Basics14 min read--

 Before buying components, calculate your power needs:

-- Calculate total daily power consumption in amp-hours
+3. Calculate total daily power consumption in Watt-hours

-- Size your battery bank for 2-3 days of usage without recharging
+4. Size your battery bank for 2-3 days of usage without recharging (and account for depth of discharge)

 Common Beginner Mistakes